weilitee/mrdiy/README.md

 ## Running the SQL Query

-1. Open your SQL client or BigQuery console.
+1. Open your  BigQuery console.
 2. Open the SQL script: `queries/final_pivot_table.sql`.
 3. Execute the query.
    - This will create a table named `final_pivot_table`.